 Blue Bird Taxis are the most trusted and they use certified meters.
-Taxis are reasonable inexpensive compared to most other countries, as the government subsidises them.
+Taxis are reasonably inexpensive compared to most other countries, as the government subsidises them.

-The airport and most accommodation have lists of the taxi fares between destinations in Bali.
+The airport and most accommodations have lists of the taxi fares between destinations in Bali.

 Get off the beaten path and see what more Bali has to offer.
 We got to see a rural part of Bali and met so many interesting people.
-A highlight here was meeting a local Duck farmer.
-He was such a character and so happy to allow us to take photos.
+A highlight here was meeting a local duck farmer.
+He was such a character and so happy for us to take photos.

-- WiFi availability is unpredictable.
+WiFi availability is unpredictable.
 Some accommodation has it and others don’t.
 We never had any problem with it during our stay, but others have told us they could never get a connection.
-Cafes such as Starbucks and Coffee Bean have internet cafes, but it is slow and unreliable at times too.
+Cafes such as Starbucks and Coffee Bean have internet cafes, but it’s slow and unreliable at times too.

 Driving Times from Kuta

-- Seminyak – Next door to Kuta and about 10 minutes by taxi.
+Seminyak – Next door to Kuta and about 10 minutes by taxi.
 Seminyak is more upmarket than Kuta and has trendier bars and restaurants.
 It’s more spread out whereas Kuta is accessible by foot.
-Hiring a bicycle or motorbike is a great idea if wanting to explore Seminyak more.
+Hiring a bicycle or motorbike is a great idea if you want to explore Seminyak.

-We were invited to the festival at Menyali village by Panca from Bali Customised Tours.
-They are an excellent tour company that do standard tours in Bali and off the beaten path adventures.
-Festivals, village stays and custom tours are one of the services he offers.
+We were invited to the festival at Menyali village by Panca from Panca’s Customised Tours.
+They are a great tour company that offers standard and custom tours in Bali, off the beaten path adventures, festivals and village stays.